Who we are

 The Korean American Community Foundation® (KACF) was founded in 2002 by a group of Korean American leaders in New York with a simple idea: philanthropy by and for the community.

-The goal was to address the challenges in the community by raising funds for organizations on the front lines of serving under-resourced Korean American individuals and families, while also mobilizing Korean Americans to embrace a culture of giving.
+The goal was to address the chronic underinvestment in the Korean immigrant community by raising funds for programs serving under-resourced Korean American individuals and families, while also mobilizing community members to engage in a culture of giving.

 In December of 2002, the Foundation was incorporated as a 501(c)3 nonprofit organization, and in 2003, we awarded our first grants totaling $60,000 to five nonprofit organizations.
 Since then, KACF has grown to become a trusted partner and leading funder in advancing economic security in the Korean and Asian American communities.